PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 “PTO accrual is a method used by employers to track and manage the amount of paid time off that an employee has earned and taken over a specified period.
 PTO accrual policies vary between companies, but the basic principle is that employees earn a certain amount of PTO for each hour, day, or pay period worked.”

-Although the US law doesn’t require employers to have PTO policies in place, some states have their own personal time off regulations.
-But, none of the state laws mandates employers must enforce PTO accrual, as the type of time off policy is completely up to them.
+Although US law doesn’t require employers to have PTO policies in place, some states have their own personal time off regulations.
+None of the state laws mandates that employers enforce PTO accrual, as the type of time off policy is completely up to them.

 • PTO accrual, and